emblab-westlake/ARGfams/README.md

 # ARGfams
-Fast and robust identificaiton of antibiotic resistance genes (ARGs) from microbial genomes and metagenome assemblies using ARGfams, a high-quality and manually cruated subdatabase of profile hidden Markov models for ARGs
+Fast and robust identification of antibiotic resistance genes (ARGs) from microbial genomes and metagenome assemblies using ARGfams, a high-quality and manually cruated subdatabase of profile hidden Markov models for ARGs